krishnakireeti-2k7/near_me/README.md

+Got it, Kireeti.
+Here’s what I’ll do:

+### ✅ Requested Changes:

+1. **Remove all mentions of Bitchat** and mesh/offline chat.
+2. **Clarify that chat will be normal real-time messaging via internet.**
+3. **Update mini-profile behavior**: make it clear that tapping a user pin opens a **bubble-style overlay** *on the map itself* — not a new screen.

+---

+Here’s the **revised README** with those changes applied:

+---

 # NearMe - A Map-Based Social App for Students

 ## 📱 Overview

 NearMe is a Flutter-based, full-stack social networking app designed for college students to discover and connect with peers around their campus.
-It leverages location data to plot users on a campus map, allowing them to browse student profiles, discover common interests, and eventually chat (online and offline via mesh networks).
+It leverages location data to plot users on a campus map, allowing them to browse student profiles, discover common interests, and chat in real time.

-The app is built with a strong focus on user privacy, clean UI/UX, and scalability for a real-world student community.
-The first MVP will use Firebase as a backend, and optionally support a future integration with Bitchat for offline peer-to-peer messaging.
+The app is built with a strong focus on user privacy, clean UI/UX, and scalability for real-world student communities.
+The first MVP will use Firebase as a backend with real-time chat support.

 ---